lblakej/document-markup-mac-help/docs-mac-project-part-2/README.md

 ### 3. This allows you to make the rest of your Style Changes

-A student told me there is a way to choose auto, but if you don't know how to do it, or forgot how to do it, just type it in as directed in the screen shot.
+Correction: There is not a drop down to choose auto, but you can click the arrows until you get to auto.
+Or you can type it in as directed in the screen shot.

 <img src="paragraph.png" width="800">